Biden Cybersecurity Executive Order: Ex-USSS Reflects

 According to many reports, open source software (OSS) usage continues to grow.
 By some surveys of enterprises, that number is as high as 80%.

-Our closest partner on DevOps, Snyk, who integrates with developer tools and workflows to continuously find and automatically fix vulnerabilities, has found through their research documented in their State of Open-Source Software Security 2022 Report that many organisations are unprepared for dealing with OSS risks.
+Our closest partner on DevOps, Snyk, who integrates with developer tools and workflows to continuously find and automatically fix vulnerabilities, has found through their research documented in their State of Open-Source Software Security 2022 Report that many organizations are unprepared for dealing with OSS risks.

 Specifically, they found that: